TICK Stack Update: InfluxDB Release Candidate, Kapacitor & Chronograf v0.10

 - TSM replaces b1 and bz1 as the default storage engine with the benefit of better performance and storage compression

-- We’ve added a migration tool to convert b1 and bz1 shards to the TSM format (official docs coming next week, but you can find some details here) right now
+- We've added a migration tool to convert b1 and bz1 shards to the TSM format (official docs coming next week) right now

 - Performance improvements to the query engine